wilfredinni/pysheetComments/2019/March/python_comprehensions/python-comprehensions-step-by-step.md

 # ['Charles', 'Susan', 'Patrick', 'George', 'Carol']
 ```

-The reason we can do this is that a *List Comprehension* standard behavior is to return a list:
+The reason we can do this is because a *List Comprehension* standard behavior is to return a list:

 ```python
 >>> names = ['Charles', 'Susan', 'Patrick', 'George', 'Carol']